ebanx-integration/ebanx-woocommerce/README.md

 5. That's all!

 ## Changelog
+* 1.1.0: added support for the Direct API
 * 1.0.5: updated EBANX library
 * 1.0.4: removed installments from checkout mode
 * 1.0.3: fixed mode setter